breatheco-de/content/src/content/how-to/what-does-double-slash-mean-in-python-floor.md

 ![Floor Division Example](https://i.ytimg.com/vi/mv5uHSXLkhs/maxresdefault.jpg)

-In this article we will review more thoroughly how the **Floor Division** differs from a normal division, how the `//` operator works with different types of numbers (negative numbers and decimal numbers) and some extra methods similar to a Floor Division.
+In this article, we will review more thoroughly how the **Floor Division** differs from a normal division, how the `//` operator works with different types of numbers (negative numbers and decimal numbers) and some extra methods similar to a Floor Division.

 ## What Does `//` Mean in Python?
 Points of Interest